 Able to manage all aspects of the directory to support directory managers and users.

-Evaluations
+Assessment of the technologies to implement the EGI Marketplace demonstrator

-There are a variety of possible options for tools to use for this activity, so several were selected for closer examination.
+There is a variety of possible options for tools to use for this activity, so several were selected for closer examination.

-Considerations
+A first analysis has been performed to identify the most promising solutions that can be used by third parties.
+These has been assessed against the following requirements:

+adequacy of the solution against requirements;

+possible costs in terms of licenses and support;

+solution supportable in terms of expertise within the EGI collaboration

+The evaluation has been done both within the TJRA1.2 and through the consultation of experts on developing, designing or operating user-facing tools and/or a marketplace

+Further considerations for the assessment of the technologies

-We must review all potential solutions for the establishment of the EGI Engage marketplace solution POC to be delivered in 2016 (D 3.7, Sept.
-1 2016).
+We must review all potential solutions for the establishment of the EGI Engage marketplace solution proof of concept (POC) to be delivered in 2016 (D 3.7, August 31 2016).
 The requirements defined based on the original EGI use cases within the EGI Engage deliverable D2.3 and the amount of effort available (~4 person months) must be considered in the selection.
 The cost to operate the tool, effort to develop or extend an existing tool is very limited within the EGI Engage work program, and there should be zero cost of entry to any users of the system.
 The solution should leverage and work well with existing EGI solutions (AppDB, GOCDB, e-GRANT, etc.) and ideally have knowledge of how to support the tool within the EGI community.

 Examples of existing platforms